CodeReclaimers/neat-python/docs/module_summaries.rst

       50% chance of leaving the value unchanged.

       :param bool value: The current value of the attribute.
-      :param object config: The configuration object from which the ``mutate_rate`` and other parameters are to be extracted.
+      :param config: The configuration object from which the ``mutate_rate`` and other parameters are to be extracted.
+      :type config: :datamodel:`object <objects-values-and-types>`
       :return: Either the original value, if unchanged, or the new value.
       :rtype: bool